RTradeLtd/Temporal/README.md

 * Hiring additional talent for Temporal enterprise to bring project to completion

 Should you wish to consider donations, or private investment email admin@rtradetechnologies.com

+# Warnings

+Until V1 is released, do not expect backwards compatability between non V1 versions, and V1 versions.
+If you are going to use temporal, please use vendoring to prevent unexpected breaks before V1

 # Usage (to do)